ttrotto/rusterize/README.md

 While **rusterize** is fast, there are other fast alternatives out there, including `GDAL`, `rasterio` and `geocube`.
 However, **rusterize** allows for a seamless, Rust-native processing with similar or lower memory footprint that doesn't require you to leave Python, and returns the geoinformation you need for downstream processing with ample control over resolution, shape, and extent.

-The following is a time comparison on a single run on the same larger dataset used earlier.
+The following is a time comparison on a single run on the same forest stands dataset used earlier.
 ```
 rusterize:    6.7 sec
 rasterio:     68  sec (but no spatial information)